 Method 4: Use A Dual Voice Coil Speaker

 In this method, we use a dual voice coil speaker with isolated coils.
 A dual coil speaker has two voice coils that allow a single speaker to output both stereo channels through one speaker.

 In other words, you can get a stereo signal from a single speaker.
 This is a popular design for subwoofers.

 Please note that connecting these speakers can be quite confusing and if don’t know how to properly wire a dual voice coil speaker, you can end up getting less sound and power output than you expect.

 There are many ways to connect dual coil speakers, but we recommend connecting the device in a parallel-to-parallel fashion:

 - Use a speaker wire to connect both positive terminals of the speaker together.

 - Use another speaker wire to connect both negative terminals of the speaker together.

-- Connect the negative lead of the amplifier (from the negative terminal of the amp) to either negative terminals of the speaker.
+- Connect the negative lead of the amplifier (from the negative terminal of the amp) to either negative terminal of the speaker.

-- Connect the positive lead of the amplifier (from the positive terminal of the amp) to either positive terminals of the speaker.
+- Connect the positive lead of the amplifier (from the positive terminal of the amp) to either positive terminal of the speaker.